“Jesus replied, ‘This kind can be cast out only by prayer and fasting.’ ” Mark 9:29

 During this 21 day fast, you can choose to fast for one day, one day a week, one meal multiple days a week, multiple days per week, etc. Your personal fast should present a level of challenge, but it is very important to know your body, your options, and most importantly, to seek God in prayer and follow what the Holy Spirit leads you to do.

 Fasting goes hand-in-hand with prayer.
 Plan to set aside the time you would normally spend on meal preparation and eating (or whatever you choose to fast from) for focused time with God.
 As a companion to this experience, we encourage every person to sign up for COMMUNITY’s Bible Reading Plan.
-Each day during the 21 days, the plan will direct you to explore an aspect of God’s character through Scripture reading and prayer.
-Together, we will explore God’s power, explore God’s mercy, explore God’s justice, etc. Sign up for the plan at communitychristian.org/Bible.
+During these 21 Days, we will be reading through the book of John together, one chapter a day.
+We also have a 21 Days of Prayer and Fasting Facebook group where you can hear reflections from that day’s reading from a COMMUNITY Staff Member.

 Do not be discouraged if you struggle the first few times you fast.
 It takes time to build your spiritual fasting muscles.
 God will honor your desire to experience his presence through this practice.